-Review ProcessAll submissions will be reviewed by the exhibit advisory board.
+Review ProcessSubmissions will be reviewed and evaluated by the exhibit advisory board (listed below).
 Submissions will be evaluated in terms of their:

-Final SubmissionAuthors of winning entries will be contacted in March and invited to submit final entries by May 31, 2016.
+Final SubmissionAuthors of winning entries will be contacted in February and invited to submit final entries by April 30.
 Each final entry should consist of:

 - Link to online site that features the macroscope tool or link to executable code.
 This must be a fully self-contained version of the macroscope that can operate without any outside links and without opening new windows.

 - High resolution portraits of all authors that are no smaller than 360 x 450 pixels, or 1.2" x 1.5" at 300 dpi.
-Larger is always better since we can always crop them down to our specific needs for both print and web.

 - Signed copyright and reproduction agreement

-- Submit initial entries: February 29, 2016
+- Submit initial entries: January 31, 2018

-- Notification to mapmakers: March 31, 2016
+- Notification to mapmakers: February 28, 2018

-- Submit final entries: May 31, 2016
+- Submit final entries: April 30, 2018

-- Iteration ready for display: September 30, 2016
+- Iteration ready for display: August 31, 2018

 Exhibit Advisory Board